Isha2103/Hacktoberfest2020/README.md

 <br>
 <div align="left"><p><a href="https://hashnode.com/@devisha"><img alt="New" align="center" src="https://img.shields.io/badge/📄-NEW-green"></a>&nbsp;
-<b>Pull requests on this repository will only be considered for Hacktoberfest 2020 as per their guidelines on <a href="https://hacktoberfest.digitalocean.com/details">their core values</a>.
+<b>Pull requests on this repository will not be considered for Hacktoberfest 2020 as per their guidelines on <a href="https://hacktoberfest.digitalocean.com/details">their core values</a>.
 This repository is a simple example for beginners who can learn to create their first pull request. </b></p></div>

 ***